About Talent Camp

-- Are interested in exploring a career in screen media
+- Are interested in exploring a career in screen media, especially online narrative content

 - Can clearly articulate how you will contribute to a more diverse and inclusive screen industry with reference to your cultural background, disability status, sexual orientation, gender identity, geographic disadvantage and/or socio-economic status